Vitamins and Minerals to be Used During Pregnancy

 Zinc: Effective in Cell Division

-Copper: Necessary for Immune and Nervous System
+Copper: Necessary for the Immune and Nervous System

 Copper is essential for iron metabolism, immune and nervous system function.
 Copper deficiency in women can lead to problems such as anemia, which can have indirect effects on fertility.